 What Foods Can You Dehydrate?

-- You can dehydrate a variety of foods at the same time, so long as they require the same drying temperature.
+For efficiency, consider dehydrating a variety of foods at the same time, so long as they require the same drying temperature.

 Food Prep: The Key to Dehydrating